 He smiled and held out his hand to her.
 “Of course I did.”

 Reluctantly, she set her hand in his.
 His skin felt clammy beneath her fingers, like he had been sweating.
 Luna wanted to pull her hand back, but she forced herself to keep it there.
-He closed his fingers around hers and pulled her onto the dance floor.
-The music turned to a slow, sappy song, forcing them to slow dance.
-He forced her arms up onto his shoulders and set his hands on her waist.
+He closed his fingers around hers and pulled her onto the dance floor, smiling as he did so.
+The music turned to a slow, sappy song, and Luna had a feeling that was why he wanted to dance.
+She stayed arm’s length away, barely setting her hands on his hips.
+Chance’s eye squinted on one side before he forced her arms up onto his shoulders, setting his hands on her waist.

 As he stepped to the music, she searched his expression for any sign of compassion.
 “Why do you do this to me?”

 “Make me go to things like this.
 I mean, I know you don’t like me.
 What could you possibly want from me?”